Epsilon-Lee/paper-jam/12-03-2021-odqa-trends.md

 To answer the above question, I think we should understand how the PAQ paper creates the 65M qa-pair dataset.

-Several properties of PQA are listed below:
+Several properties of PAQ are listed below:
 - PAQ is automatically constructed using a question generation model and Wikipedia;
 - questions are generated such that they are likely to appear in ODQA datasets.